DCAN-Labs/BIBSnet/docs/usage.md

                         Valid path to the existing parent directory of this run.py script.
 Include this argument if and only if you are running the script as a SLURM/SBATCH job.
+  -v, --verbose         Include this flag to print detailed information and
+                        every command being run by BIBSnet to stdout.
+                        Otherwise BIBSnet will only print warnings, errors, and minimal output.
+  -d, --debug           Include this flag to print highly detailed information
+                        to stdout.
+Use this to see subprocess log statements such as those for FSL, nnUNet and ANTS. --verbose is recommended for standard use.

 ```

 <br />